 Thankfully, there are other types of travel rewards programs that offer additional flexibility, rather than being tied to single partner.
 Some of these programs offer miles that can be redeemed for statement credits toward travel rewards, while others offer points that can be transferred to airline and hotel partners.

 This card offers double miles for all purchases, and each mile is worth a penny as statement credit toward travel purchases such as airfare, hotels, car rentals and cruises.
 Cardholders purchase their travel reservations just as they normally would, and can later redeem their miles for reimbursement.
 In addition, cardholders also receive 5% of their redeemed miles back.
-New applicants also receive 60,000 bonus miles after using their card to spend $5,000 on purchases within the first 90 days of account opening.
+New applicants also receive 70,000 bonus miles after spending $5,000 on purchases in the first 90 days of account opening.
 There is an annual fee of $89 (waived first year) for this card, and no foreign transaction fees.